-According to the Solar Tribune, solar panels have become a more cost-effective and practical option recently.
-However, according to Microgrid Solar, something as simple as having sufficient effective roof space can determine the extent to which homeowners can rely on solar power, and most homeowners will not be able to completely power their homes using solar energy at present.
+According to the Solar Tribune, solar panels have become a more cost-effective and practical option.
+However, something as simple as having sufficient effective roof space can determine the extent to which homeowners can rely on solar power, and most homeowners will not be able to completely power their homes using solar energy at present.
 Advances in solar technology may change the situation in the future.
 The fact that some homeowners are currently able to rely partly on solar energy to power their homes should still be considered progress.

 Changes in Energy Consumption Patterns